 Williamsburg is one of Brooklyn's foodiest neighborhoods, meaning one can find excellent wine, cheese, meat, and produce.
 Better, the area's popping with good eateries, from fine dining to cool, freshly prepared tacos.
 Visitors enjoy a wide range of restaurant options—take your pick, by cuisine, ambiance, price or location.
 The sky's the limit.
-For instance, Steak house Peter Luger and Dressler are both Michelin rated one star restaurants.
+For instance, The classic Peter Luger Steakhouse is a Michelin rated one star restaurant.
 Here's a list of the best picks for Williamsburg restaurants.
 And, if you like beer, wine, and cocktails, you can drink your way through this neighborhood.

 02 of 10